-Heaven denotes the spiritual world, another dimension that is not on earth; His domain where He dwells.
+- 6:9c ...which art in heaven,- Heaven denotes the spiritual world/realm, another dimension that is not on earth; His domain where He dwells. - 2.
+Surrender and acknowledge Heaven.

 Our attention is upward.
-1Just as we have an earthly father, He is our heavenly Father waiting to commune with us.
-Whatever a good father on earth would do for his children, that's what God in heaven will do for his children.
 The heavens reveal the power and glory of God.
 "The Atmosphere or Space" shows His handiwork (Ps.19:1; 150:1).
-"Father" says that we can approach him boldly to find grace to help in time of need (Heb.4:16).
 "In heaven" says that we are to approach respectfully, in reverence and fear and awe (Ps.111:9).